 Our DSL/DDSL(s) have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
 Our DDSL(s) are trained to the same level as the DSL.
 Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2018.
 This training is updated at least every 2 years and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
 The DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively.
-Sharing good practice across the trust is a useful training exercise and we meet as a DSL group once every half term.
-Education safeguarding briefing are attended regularly and fed back to staff.
+In addition to the formal training, their knowledge and skills are refreshed at regular intervals, at least annually, through the termly SCC DSL Briefings, meeting other DSL's, emails and reading statutory guidance.